etclabscore/go-orphan-tracker/README.md

 - `offset` This query parameter offsets the transactions returned.
 Its value should be an integer.
 Default is `0`.

-- `include_heads` This query parameter enables/disables the inclusion of related headers in the response.
+- `include_headers` This query parameter enables/disables the inclusion of related headers in the response.
 Headers are included by default.
-To disable, use `?include_heads=false`.
+To disable, use `?include_headers=false`.